 #1.
 Continuous risk assessment

 In the dynamic and unpredictable world of information security, the only constant is change.
 No business can afford to rely on the same controls and processes for years on end, which is why it is necessary to maintain a continuous risk assessment process.
-This applies across all five function areas of the NIST CSF, where every process should be repeatable and scalable.
+This applies across all six function areas of the NIST CSF, where every process should be repeatable and scalable.

 Keeping in line with the continually evolving information security landscape, regulations also change and adapt regularly.
 For example, organizations that make up the Defense Industrial Base must now adhere to the CMMC framework.
 Integrated and continuous operational risk management makes it easier to adapt to these changes and keep a step ahead of the threats.